sabrinalupsan/databases-in-SQL-and-PLSQL/README.md

-# databases-in-SQL-and-PLSQL
 Projects, assignments and tests done in university